 Step 3 - completed the Building Approval Certificate application form (such as the BA13);

 Step 4 - Engage an independent Building Surveyor to confirm documentation and technical certificates that may be required such as Structural Engineer’s report, Energy efficiency report, BAL report;

 Step 5 - Employ a structural engineer to undertake the necessary inspection, reporting, documentation and engineering certification in accordance with relevant standards;

 Step 6 - Submit all the above documents to the relevant Council or Shire for assessment.

 In most cases if the above steps are followed, a retrospective approval for unauthorised building work and/or structures can be obtained.
 However, if the unauthorised building / structure does not meet the performance requirements of the Building Code of Australia or relevant Australian Standards, you may be required to remove the structure.

 Out team can assist with the retrospective approval process and in particular steps 4 and 5 described above.
 In most cases the best approach is to conduct a structural inspection on site which will enable us to provide engineering certification for the existing structure or building.

-Please note that we can only assist with retrospective structural engineering certifications in Perth, Western Australia.
+Please note that we can only assist with Council approval for your unauthorised building works and retrospective structural engineering certifications in Perth, Western Australia.
 Contact us to discuss your specific requirements and to obtain a quotation.